Edmund Swetenham

-Edmund Swetenham (15 November 1822 – 19 March 1890) was a British barrister and Conservative Party politician.
+Edmund Swetenham QC (15 November 1822 – 19 March 1890) was a British barrister and Conservative Party politician.

 Early life

 Swetenham was born in Somerford Booths, Cheshire, in 1822, to Clement Swetenham, a gentleman, of Sumerford Booths Hall, and his wife Eleanor (née Buchanan).

 He studied at Macclesfield Grammar School and Brasenose College, Oxford, and was called to the bar in 1848.

 Career

 Barristerial work

 Swetenham was called to the Bar at Lincoln's Inn in 1848 and chose to work in the North Wales region of the Wales and Chester Circuit.
 He became one of the most prominent barristers in the region, defending or prosecuting in many of the most famous cases of his time, including defending railway employees charged with manslaughter after the Abergele Railway disaster in 1869.

 He famously prosecuted publisher Thomas Gee for libel.
 Gee had revealed in his newspaper The Flag that a local farmer had voted for the Conservative Party in the General Election of that year, and this led to the eviction of the farmer from his property in protest.

 Swetenham also defended the Dolgellau man Cadwaladr Jones in 1877, who stood accused of murdering his girlfriend.
 Jones went on to be hung.

 He was promoted to Queen's Counsel (QC) in 1880.